Skip to main content Go to home page

 Joint ownership assessments do not assess jointly owned land used by one or more of the owners as their home, also referred to as their principal place of residence (PPR).

-If you use jointly owned land as your PPR, it is exempt from land tax.
+Your PPR is exempt from land tax.
 You will not receive any assessments if:

-- The jointly owned land is your PPR and is the only land you own.
+• the jointly owned land is your PPR and is the only land you own.

-- You own other land that is also exempt from land tax.
+• you own other land that is also exempt from land tax.

 If you use the jointly owned land as your PPR and receive an individual assessment because you own other taxable land, your individual assessment will reflect your PPR exemption.